 But your next love shouldn’t pay for the mistakes of your last love!

 Or it will end before it even starts.

 Did you recognise yourself in one of these situations?

 Do you believe it’s still his fault to pull away?

 Do you think men pull away because they are too scared of commitment with you?

-If you didn’t recognise yourself in the situations – check this post about men pulling away in early stages of the relationship.
+If you didn’t recognise yourself in the situations – check this post about men pulling away in the early stages of the relationship.